The Big Picture…

 Bowling alleys, Tornados and Main Street

-Moore suggests creating a complete niche product that fulfills the needs of an initial beach head of customers in the early majority.
-This is when you have the first taste of the mass market.
+Moore suggests creating a complete niche product that fulfils the needs of an initial beachhead of customers in the early majority.
+At this point, you have the first taste of the mass market.
 You are now into the bowling alley.
 Here you need to keep knocking down more and more niche markets by extending your product.
 Now you are establishing yourself as having a product suitable for the mainstream.
 You are building a reputation and forging alliances.

 At the next point in time, you hope to be pulled into a tornado of a host of pragmatists buying your product.
 Now you are in Moore’s tornado.

-The strange thing with the tornado is that your strategies need to be opposite to those applied in the bowling alley.
-Now you have to focus on generic product, mass marketing, commodatisation etc.
+But, there is a strange thing with the tornado.
+Your strategies need to be opposite to those applied in the bowling alley.
+Now you have to focus on generic product, mass marketing, commoditization etc.

 Moore’s approach is product/market focused.
-Gladwell takes a more network focused view.
+Gladwell takes a more network-first view.